diffblue/gitlab/doc/ci/pipelines/settings.md

 1. On the top bar, select **Main menu > Projects** and find your project.
 1. On the left sidebar, select **Settings > CI/CD**.
 1. Expand **General pipelines**.
-1. Select the **Skip outdated deployment jobs** checkbox.
+1. Select the **Prevent outdated deployment jobs** checkbox.
 1. Select **Save changes**.

-When a new deployment starts, older deployment jobs are skipped.
-Skipped jobs are labeled:
+When an older deployment job starts, it fails and is labeled:

-- `forward deployment failure` in the pipeline view.
+- `failed outdated deployment job` in the pipeline view.
-- `The deployment job is older than the previously succeeded deployment job, and therefore cannot be run` when viewing the completed job.
+- `The deployment job is older than the latest deployment, and therefore failed.` when viewing the completed job.

+When an older deployment job is manual, the play button is disabled with a message `This deployment job does not run automatically and must be started manually, but it's older than the latest deployment, and therefore can't run.`.

-Job age is determined by the job start time, not the commit time, so a newer commit can be skipped in some circumstances.
+Job age is determined by the job start time, not the commit time, so a newer commit can be prevented in some circumstances.

 For more information, see [Deployment safety](../environments/deployment_safety.md).